 Apple has started accepting App Store and iTunes payments in India using Unified Payments Interface (UPI), Rupay cards, and Net Banking, a media report said on Friday.

-The acceptance of RuPay and UPI cards means Apple users in India will be able to use the domestic payment systems as alternatives to regular credit or debit card payment methods to add funds to their Apple ID balance.
+Accepting RuPay and UPI cards means Apple users in India can use the domestic payment systems as alternatives to regular credit or debit card payment methods to add funds to their Apple ID balance.

-RuPay was launched in India in 2012 and facilitates real-time electronic payments at all Indian banks and financial institutions.
+RuPay was launched in India in 2012 and facilitated real-time electronic payments at all Indian banks and financial institutions.
 The massively popular instant payments network UPI followed in 2016.

 According to Sensor Tower, the first half of 2021 has been an extremely profitable period for digital storefronts, including App Store and the Google Play Store.